When to go to Tanzania

 Why go on holiday to Tanzania

-Rob Morley from our East Africa team says, for world-class game viewing, genuine cultural interaction and knock scenery, Tanzania is right at the top of my list.
-The less explored, southern and western reserves are the places to experience true wilderness, where in some areas it’s said lions outnumber people.”
+Our East Africa team says that for world-class game viewing, genuine cultural interaction and knock-out scenery, Tanzania is right at the top of any safari destination list.
+The less explored, southern and western reserves are the places to experience true wilderness, where in some areas it’s said lions outnumber people.